Enroll in My Home to simplify finding a doctor and sheduling an appointment. Let's start!

 Fr.
 O'Connor purchased ground north of the city limits, facing California Street, with money presented by Miss Julia Weber, daughter of Stockton founder, Captain Charles Weber, Mrs. Basilio Laogier, and Major J.D.
 Peters.
 St. Joseph's opened on December 21, 1899, with 25 beds under the supervision of the Dominican Sisters of San Rafael.

 As the population of Stockton and the surrounding towns increased, St. Joseph's grew with the community to meet the complexities and challenges of delivering quality health care with a history of firsts in cardiac, cancer, maternity, pediatrics, and emergency services.
-Today, St. Joseph's is the largest regional medical center in the county with 366 beds, over 400 physicians and more than 2,000 employees.
+Today, St. Joseph's is the largest regional medical center in the county with 355 beds, nearly 900 physicians and more than 2,300 employees.
 St. Joseph's offers a full range of medical, surgical and diagnostic services.